 On the basis of the physical interpretation of distance which has been indicated, we are also in a position to establish the distance between two points on a rigid body by means of measurements.
-For this purpose we require a " distance " (rod S) which is to be used once and for all, and which we employ as a standard measure.
+For this purpose we require a "distance" (rod S) which is to be used once and for all, and which we employ as a standard measure.
 If, now, A and B are two points on a rigid body, we can construct the line joining them according to the rules of geometry; then, starting from A, we can mark off the distance S time after time until we reach B. The number of these operations required is the numerical measure of the distance AB.
-This is the basis of all measurement of length. $\frac{1}{D}$

-Every description of the scene of an event or of the position of an object in space is based on the specification of the point on a rigid body (body of reference) with which that event or object coincides.
+This is the basis of all measurement of length.1 an object in space is based on the specification of the point on a rigid body (body of reference) with which that event or object coincides.
 This applies not only to scientific description, but also to everyday life.
-If I analyse the place specification "Times Square, New York," [A] I arrive at the following result.
-The earth is the rigid body to which the specification of place refers; "Times Square, New York," is a well-defined point, to which a name has been assigned, and with which the event coincides in space.2)
+If I analyse the place specification "Trafalgar Square, London,"1 I arrive at the following result.
+The earth is the rigid body to which the specification of place refers; "Trafalgar Square, London," is a well-defined point, to which a name has been assigned, and with which the event coincides in space.2